nvaccess/nvda/projectDocs/issues/githubIssueTemplateExplanationAndExamples.md

 If you are not familiar, please take some time to learn about [Github markdown](https://guides.github.com/features/mastering-markdown/)

-**Warning**: In all but exceptional circumstances we require this template to be completed.
+**Warning**: In all but exceptional circumstances we require one of these templates to be completed.
-Your issue will likely be closed if this template has not been followed.
+Your issue will likely be closed if a template has not been followed.

 We currently have four templates:
-- for bug reports
+- For bug reports
-- for feature requests
+- For feature requests
-- for special case issues that cannot be easily categorised as either a bug report or a feature request
+- For special case issues that cannot easily be categorised as either a bug report or a feature request
-- for security vulnerabilities
+- For security vulnerabilities

 As they form the vast majority of all issues raised, the Bug Report and Feature Requests issue templates are described in detail in this document.